 - The baby needs more milk.

-All these facts must be ruled out straight away as these are not at all related to the low supply of milk in any way.
+All these facts must be ruled out straight away as they are not at all related to the low supply of milk in any way.

 Signs of Low Milk Supply

-There are symptoms of low milk supply that are exhibited by a baby when they have not had enough milk.
-Unfortunately, many parents often confuse them as a part of the growing process.
+There are symptoms of low milk supply that are exhibited by a baby when he has not had enough milk.
+Unfortunately, many parents often confuse these signs as part of the growing process.
 Some of these changes include:

-- The baby is not pooping regularly which is approximately 5-6 times a day.
+- The baby is not pooping regularly or approximately 5-6 times a day.
 Small and liquid poops are the signs that show the baby is not getting enough milk.

 - The baby is not peeing at regular intervals.
-A newborn baby wets his/her diapers 8-10 times a day.
+A newborn baby wets his diapers 8-10 times a day.
 If the number is lower than that, the baby is not getting enough milk.

 - The colour of the baby’s urine is dark yellowish.
-Yellowish urine shows that the child is not hydrated sufficiently and requires more water which can be only supplied through the mother’s milk at least for 6 months from birth.
+Yellowish urine shows that the child is not hydrated sufficiently and requires more water, which can be supplied through the mother’s milk only at least for the first six months from birth.